Have you ever wondered what a coach holiday driver does?

 4. Other Duties

-Coach holiday drivers have a number of other responsibilities that you may not have considered including;
+Coach holiday drivers have several other responsibilities that you may not have considered including;

 Keeping The Coach Clean – Inside and Out